-* According to Iranian National Standard
+* According to the Iranian National Standard

 Statistical Methods

 For statistical evaluation and comparison of rice combine performance, utterly randomized design method and Duncans' average comparison method at a significance level of 5% were used.
-13 types of combines were defined as experimental treatments.
+Thirteen types of combines were defined as experimental treatments.
 Combines were also statistically compared in terms of 14 measured criteria.
-However, because the ranking of the combines is different according to each criterion, in the end, all the combines were ranked by the TOPSIS method.
+Since ranking of the combines was different according to each criterion, all the combines were finally ranked by the TOPSIS method.

 Results and discussion